mrestine/blockworks-challenge/react-nextjs-btc-address-chart/README.md

 (`pages/api/btc-addresses`)
   * Format the CSV and return JSON timeseries for your charting engine
   * Call the API to load the data inside of your react component
-* You can style the chart however you like
+* Make the chart look nice and clean (either by utilizing the example as a design template or give it your personal UI touch)

 ## Bonus Points